Open Thu to Sun 12pm to 5.30pm (last entry time 5 pm)

 Eel Pie Island Museum

 Postscript: Various folk have got in touch since this Roll-Call was first compiled, giving us personal reminiscences, but invariably, they hadn’t been as much of an anorak as I have been, in meticulously recording when they occurred.
 Nevertheless, Simon Fallon remembers The Bee Gees , and them performing “New York Mining Disaster 1941”, and David Mansell remembers playing on the island with The Shades Of Blue , as support to John Mayall, and that it was the night the film crew from Berlin were in evidence, and as Mayall was so late, the crew filmed The Shades instead: I’d love to get a fix on that date!
 Steve Milton remembers chatting to The Overlanders on the lawn before they went on.
 George Hill got in touch to tell us of his band, The Charge , who played as support for, amongst others, Pink Floyd, The Artwoods and The Herd: The Charge also featured a young Phil Collins on drums for a while.
 Other names which have been mentioned include Stubby Kaye, Buck Clayton, George Chisholm, The Dutch Swing College (!), Muddy Waters, Zoot Money and his Big Roll Band, Jimmy Reed, Sonny Boy Williamson, Geno Washington & The Ram Jam Band, The Grebbels, and Sour Milk Sea .
-Additionally, since we opened a pop-up Eel Pie Island Museum at Twickenham Library in June 2015, visitors have included someone whose name I didn’t catch who played in The Sugarshacks , supporting The Downliners Sect; Eddie Parpworth, whose The Stumble racked up 28 weeks as a support band in 1968, backing the likes of the Nice, Crazy World of Arthur Brown, and Elmer Gantry’s Velvet Opera; Adrian Hawkins, whose band Horse played in 1970, previewing their album “For Twisted Minds Only” (which coincidentally was re-released in 2016).
+Additionally, since we opened a pop-up Eel Pie Island Museum at Twickenham Library in June 2015, visitors have included someone whose name I didn’t catch who played in The Sugarshacks , supporting The Downliners Sect; Eddie Parpworth, whose The Stumble racked up 28 weeks as a support band in 1968, backing the likes of the Nice, Crazy World of Arthur Brown, and Elmer Gantry’s Velvet Opera, as well as someone called 1812 Revolution; Adrian Hawkins, whose band Horse played in 1970, previewing their album “For Twisted Minds Only” (which coincidentally was re-released in 2016).
 Trevor visited the Museum, telling tales of managing an outfit called Them: unfortunately an Irishman over in Belfast had the same idea, and fared rather better, so this Them became Themselves .
 As usual, none of the aforementioned can supply dates, so they get an honourable mention here instead!
 John Marks remembers Peter Green doing a farewell gig for the commune (1970?), outside the hotel, with Hell’s Angels in attendance as the obligatory security, with them peppering skinheads’ scooters across the reach on the Ham side with powerful catapults.
 Another source recalls that this particular event took place on the summer solstice in 1970.

 In December 2016, Caldwell Smythe got in touch, and while he was unable to provide dates, he did submit a list of bands he remembered, together with amounts paid (in some cases).
 A number of these are already detailed in the Roll-Call, but additionally Caldwell cites Atomic Rooster (£150) , Caravan, Keef Hartley Band, Junior’s Eyes, The Idle Race, Juicy Lucy, Love Sculpture, Rare Bird, The Strawbs, Uriah Heep (very busy) , Tuesday’s Children, Yes (£125, and packed out) , Spooky Tooth (£175 and a good crowd), and Aynsley Dunbar Retaliation (£175 and busy).
 60s survivors from the early days, The Nashville Teens are also mentioned in dispatches.
 Further appearances by bands who played during the Chisnall era, such as Family, Fairport Convention (£200 and very busy), and Savoy Brown Blues Band (£125) are mentioned as well as a busy night when John Peel brought his record collection along.